mmiakashs/mmiakashs.github.io/index.md

 ## Updates
 <h4> I am on the job market !!!</h4>

+* 16 Sep 2022: Excited !!!
+Our work "CAESAR: An Embodied Simulator for Generating Multimodal Referring Expression Datasets ," has been accepted in NeurIPS 2022 (Track on Datasets and Benchmarks)  [[Paper]](https://openreview.net/forum?id=SKE_J-B3e9X)
-* 11 Sep 2022: I am attending Ubicomp-2022 to present our work !!!
+* 11 Sep 2022: I am attending Ubicomp-2022 to present our work [M3Sense](https://dl.acm.org/doi/abs/10.1145/3534600) !!!
 * 06 March 2022: Our work "M3Sense: Affect-Agnostic Multitask Representation Learning using Multimodal Wearable Sensors," has been accepted in ACM IMWUT/Ubicomp 2022  [[Video Presentation]](https://youtu.be/shGyn8bTTTQ)
 * 28 March 2022: Our work ["A Vocabulary-Free Multilingual Neural Tokenizer for End-to-End Task Learning"](https://arxiv.org/abs/2204.10815) has been accepted in ACL Workshop on Representation Learning for NLP 2022.
 * 22 March 2022: Our work "MAVEN: A Memory Augmented Recurrent Approach for Multimodal Fusion," has been accepted in IEEE Transactions on Multimedia [[Video Presentation]](https://youtu.be/NLyVePqaXSg)